A neighbour selection approach for identifying differential networks in conditional functional graphical models: Case study: effect of alcohol abuse on EEG functional connectivity

-Our results mainly indicated a decreased functional connectivity between the frontal areas and the posterior-occipital regions.
+Our results mainly indicated a decreased functional connectivity among the fronto-central areas and between the frontal areas and the posterior-occipital regions.
 This result is consistent with previous studies reporting impaired connectivity in individuals with alcohol dependence \citep{deBruin2005,herrera2016}, although most previous works focused on a different recording condition where subjects are resting.
-Furthermore, the regions involved in our differential network are similar to those identified by \cite{zhao2022} using FUDGE, with the main difference being that most regions in their network were connected to node X. It is worth noting that channel X was not included in the analysis of the original study by \cite{zhang1995}, as it is an unconventional channel for the standard EEG cap used in their work and may have served as a sensor for controlling EOG artifacts rather than for measuring brain activity.
-More importantly, while we recognize a reduction in the connection strength, FUDGE does not provide any information on the direction of the change.
-Thus overall, our method provide richer results more adequate to answer to clinical and research questions.
+Furthermore, the regions involved in our differential network are similar to those identified by \cite{zhao2022} using FuDGE, with the main difference being that most regions in their network were connected to node X. It is worth noting that channel X was not included in the analysis of the original study by \cite{zhang1995}, as it is an unconventional channel for the standard EEG cap used in their work and may have served as a sensor for controlling EOG artifacts rather than for measuring brain activity.
+More importantly, while we recognize a reduction in connection strength, FuDGE provides no information on the direction of the change.
+As a result, our framework provides a more interpretable characterization of connectivity alterations and facilitates the investigation of clinically relevant questions such as those considered in this application.